ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ## Relaxing and surfing in the south of Lombok

-After showing us his village, Artom drove is down south to [Kuta](https://www.google.com/maps/place/Kuta,+Pujut,+Central+Lombok+Regency,+West+Nusa+Tenggara,+Indonesia/) where we spent our last days in Lombok.
+After showing us his village, Artam drove is down south to [Kuta](https://www.google.com/maps/place/Kuta,+Pujut,+Central+Lombok+Regency,+West+Nusa+Tenggara,+Indonesia/) where we spent our last days in Lombok.
 We relaxed on beautiful beaches like [Mandalika beach](https://www.google.com/maps/place/Mandalika+Beach/)

 ![Mandalika beach](/assets/images/IMG_0230.jpg)